Supporting Flexible Work

 Once fully implemented, this project will allow us to ship a Rowan-managed computer to an employee, and they would never need to connect to the VPN or step on campus to receive managed software, security updates or access personal files in their home directory.

-Scheduled Changes
+Ongoing Changes

 Windows 11 Upgrade FAQs